kubesphere/ks-devops/docs/pipeline-template.md

 - User-defined template

-  Each company have its own unique Pipelines, but the Pipeline configuration of projects within the company may be similar.
+  Each company has its own unique Pipelines, but the Pipeline configuration of projects within the company may be similar.
 Users can customize their own Pipeline template to improve the efficiency of the team.

 ### Goals